MarkusDegen/ml_resources/README.md

 ### Clustering

+Uses
+- Additionally [Vincent Warmerdam](https://youtu.be/aICqoAG5BXQ?t=1096) sees the possibility to use an auto encoder and cluster the latent space.
+This gets outlyer detection and sampling in the latent space for free

 | Resource                                                                                                                                              | Comment     |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------  | ----------- |
 | [Youtube: 4 Basic Types of Cluster Analysis used in Data Analytics (Decisive Data)](https://www.youtube.com/watch?v=Se28XHI2_xE)                                                | TBD |